zhoujiang31415/TRAM-UNet/README.md

 ## 🛠️ Environment
-The experiments were conducted using the following hardware and software configuration:// **Framework:** The model is implemented using PyTorch11.
+The experiments were conducted using the following hardware and software configuration:<br>
+**Framework:** The model is implemented using PyTorch11.<br>
-**Hardware:** Training was performed on an NVIDIA A100-SXM4 GPU with 40GB of memory22.
+**Hardware:** Training was performed on an NVIDIA A100-SXM4 GPU with 40GB of memory22.<br>
-**Input Specifications:** All input ultrasound images are resized to 256 ✖️ 256 pixels.
+**Input Specifications:** All input ultrasound images are resized to 256 × 256 pixels.<br>